 - 1 egg

-- 1/2 cup canned cream style corn*
+- 1/2 cup canned creamed corn

-- Place a seasoned cast iron skillet (or 8 inch round cake pan) in the oven and preheat to 350.
+- Place a seasoned cast-iron skillet (or 8-inch round cake pan) in the oven and preheat to 350.

-- Pour batter in skillet and bake for 30-40 minutes or until golden brown on top.
+- Pour the cornbread batter into the skillet and bake it for 30-40 minutes or until it's golden brown on top.